okhosting/awesome-communication/README.md

 * [Franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.

 ## Chat bots
+* [Rasa](https://rasa.com/) - Rasa Open Source is a machine learning framework to automate text- and voice-based assistants.

+* [UVdesk](https://www.uvdesk.com/en/) - UVdesk offers SaaS-based and Open Source helpdesk solution to easier the overall support process to deliver best customer service.

+* [OpenDialog](https://www.opendialog.ai/) - OpenDialog - open source conversational AI.
+It powers enterprise scale chatbots on channels like web chat, Facebook Messenger and Amazon Alexa.

+* [Ana](https://www.ana.chat/) - Ana is FREE for Personal and Commercial use.
+With the Ana Studio, Server, Simulator and SDK your development time is cut from days to hours.
+There is no reason not to try it out!.

+* [E.D.D.I](https://www.eddi.labs.ai/) - A Scalable Open Source Chatbot Platform.
+Create your own Enterprise-Ready Chatbot with a wide range of features such as In-Memory NLP, Behavior Rules, API Connector and Templating.

+* [Tiledesk](https://www.tiledesk.com/) - AI-powered Live Chat.
+The Live Chat for Web and Mobile Support with integrated Bot

+* [Bot Libre](https://www.botlibre.com/) - Bot Libre is a free open source platform for artificial intelligence, chatbots, live chat, and more.

+* [Xatkit](https://xatkit.com/) - Xatkit is a generic and extensible platform for developing all kinds of digital assistants.
+Create your own or let us help you build a custom-made bot able to work with any service you need.

+* [Tekos](https://tekos.co/) - Next-Generation Collaboration & Business Proccess Automation.

+* [Microsoft Bot Framework](https://dev.botframework.com/) - A comprehensive framework for building enterprise-grade conversational AI experiences.

 * [spaCy](https://pypi.org/project/spacy/) - Python library for advanced natural language processing.